 National Council for La Raza

-Safe Haven of Tarrant County provides a range of violence prevention activities including an in-school bullying prevention campaign, Peer Abuse Learning SafeHaven (PALS).
-CORE worked with PALS to review curriculum materials, assess best practices, revise a logic model and develop a data collection plan.
+Safe Haven of Tarrant County provides a range of violence prevention activities including an in-school bullying prevention campaign, PALS.
+CORE worked with PALS to review curriculum materials, assess best practices, revise a logic model, and develop a data collection plan.

 Texans CAN Academies

 Texans Can Academies provides flexible and/or fast-paced high school courses designed to support non-traditional students toward high school completion.
 CORE supported the Academies in developing data collection strategies and meaningful calculation of graduation rates.

 Texas College Access Network

 The Texas College Access Network (TxCAN) connects and supports college access initiatives across Texas, with the goal of increasing access to college and certificate programs.
 CORE and TXCAN staff collaborated to develop an evaluation design that would accurately capture TxCAN’s broad coalition building and college access initiatives.
 CORE’s evaluation focused on formative and process evaluation strategies associated with early phases of coalition work.

 CORE partnered with the Texas Partnership for Out of School Time to conduct an initial landscape analysis to determine how providers across the state of Texas conceptualize and measure quality of OST programs and student outcomes.
 CORE continues to serve as a thought partner, connecting local and statewide OST evidence and opportunities for improvement.